The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 I’d spent years negotiating public-sector compliance and thought I understood how systems kept their promises.

 A local Community Development Corporation—a CDC—introduced me to the program.
 On a hot morning, we stood on the sidewalk outside the O.S.
-Stapley building when the Business Development Officer shifted from friendly to firm.
+Stapley building.
+The Business Development Officer wore a dark suit despite the heat and handed me his business card.

 “Do you understand how the loan structure works?”